 There are discounts available with AWeber too, but they are not as generous: if you pay annually, you can save between 16% and 33% on the regular plans.

-However, a key thing to be aware of with AWeber pricing is that both subscribed AND unsubscribed contacts count as ‘billable’ subscribers.
+However, another key thing to be aware of with AWeber pricing is that both subscribed AND unsubscribed contacts count as ‘billable’ subscribers.
 This means that even if somebody unsubscribes from your list, you’ll be charged for keeping their details in your AWeber account.

 You can avoid this charge by deleting unsubscribed contacts from your account from time to time — but you will have to remember to do this.